You can clean clogged drains with your pressure washer using an attachment called a sewer jetter.

 - A sewer jetter can efficiently flush out remaining clog residue after it breaks apart a clog.

-- Because it has no moving mechanical parts, a sewer jetter attachment is easier to clean after the job.
+- Because it has no moving mechanical parts, a sewer jetter attachment is easier to clean and store after the job.

 For more details see our article about the differences between a mechanical drain cleaner and a sewer jetter attachment.

-The key to efficient drain cleaning is to use a sewer jetter attachment with the right combination of nozzle, hose, and fittings to match your particular pressure washer, as described in the following sections.
+The key to efficient drain cleaning is to use a sewer jetter attachment with the right combination of nozzle orifice size and configuration, hose diameter, and fittings to match your particular pressure washer, as described in the following sections.

 Electric Pressure Washers